|Healthy Diet Plans >> Health Issues and Diet >> Psoriasis >> Diet|

 Since psoriasis is a metabolic disease, a cleansing juice fast for about two weeks is always desirable in the beginning of treatment, Carrots, beets, cucumbers and grapes may be used for juices.
 Juices of citrus fruits should be avoided.
 A warm water enema should be used daily to cleanse the bowels during the fast.

 After the juice fast, the patient should adopt the diet of three basic food groups, namely seeds, nuts and grains, vegetables and fruits, with emphasis on raw seeds and nuts especially sesame seeds, pumpkin seeds, sunflower seeds and plenty of organically grown raw vegetables and fruits.
 In this regimen, the breakfast may consist of fresh fruits such as apples, grapes, pears, peaches, pineapples and a handful of raw nuts or a couple of tablespoons of raw seeds.
-A large bowl of fresh green vegetable salad and sprouts may be taken for lunch and dinner may consist of steamed vegetables and whole wheat chappatis.

 After noticeable improvement, goat milk, yogurt and home-made cottage cheese may be added to the diet.
 Juice first may be repeated after four weeks on the diet.
 All animal fats, including milk, butter and eggs should be avoided.
 Refined or processed foods and foods contain¬ing hydrogenated fats or white sugar, all condiments, tea, coffee, alcohol and tobacco should also be avoided.